Mexican Noodles

 Add the edamame and the meatballs

-Serve over Orzo or Egg noodles and top with Sour Cream
+Serve over Orzo or Egg noodles and top with Sour Cream, Crème Fraîche would be even better.

 Back to recipes